 New ideas come from anywhere at the company.
 From executives, customers, internal teams, sales or marketing staff to industry reports.

-Despite popular belief, Product Management job is not about being the “idea person”.
-They know more than anyone what’s possible and what’s important for the customer.
-Their job is to use all inputs and act upon them.
+Despite popular belief, the job of a Product Manager is not about being the “idea person”.
+Their job is to know more than anyone else what’s possible and what’s important for the customer.
+They use all inputs and act upon them.

 The four main places where ideas come from are: